CM4all/passage/doc/index.rst

   resolution here) and connect a pipe to its standard output; send the pipe's reading side to the client.

+* :samp:`http_get(URL)`: perform a HTTP GET request and send the response to the Passage client.
+Non-successful HTTP responses (anything other than 2xx) cause the operation to fail.
+(This works only with small HTTP responses because Passage responses are limited to one datagram.)

 Returning without an action from the handler function (i.e. returning :samp:`nil`) is considered a silent success.